 It beats me.
 It’s not like you can add much water either.
 I think I’m just showing my ignorance here.

 Drinking Yerba Mate is supposedly very good for you.
 Our guide said that it was great for weight loss so I’m surprised it hasn’t caught on in North America.
-It’s full of vitamins and minerals and is supposed to:
+It’s full of vitamins and minerals and things like xanthines (compounds that act as stimulants), polyphenols (a group of antioxidants) and saponins that have ianti-inflammatory along with cholesterol reduction properties.

 - boost your immune system